Model Independent Tests of the Hadronic Vacuum Polarization Contribution to the Muon $g$$-$$2$

 Recently, the CMD-3 experiment released a new measurement of the $e^+e^- \to \pi^+\pi^-$ cross section~\cite{CMD-3:2023alj,CMD-3:2023rfe}.
 It covers the energy range from 0.32 to 1.2 GeV, therefore capturing the dominant $\rho$-resonance region, and is $\sim2\sigma$-$4\sigma$ higher than all previous $e^+e^- \to \pi^+\pi^-$ cross section measurements in the same region~\cite{Achasov:2006vp,Aulchenko:2006dxz,CMD-2:2006gxt,KLOE:2008fmq,KLOE:2010qei,KLOE:2012anl,KLOE-2:2017fda,BaBar:2009wpw,BaBar:2012bdw,BESIII:2015equ,Xiao:2017dqv,SND:2020nwa}.
 Although $(a_\mu^{\rm \pi\pi})_{e^+e^-}^{\rm \mysmall CMD3}$ covers a limited energy range, it goes in the same direction as the BMWc result of Eq.~\eqref{eq:BMW}, thereby also suggesting consistency between $a^{\rm exp}_\mu$ and $a^{\rm\mysmall SM}_\mu$.

 Several updates and improvements on all fronts are expected soon which may help shed light on the current puzzling picture.
-New results of the $e^+e^- \to \pi^+\pi^-$ cross section are expected from the BaBar~\cite{newBaBar}, Belle II~\cite{newBelleII}, BESIII~\cite{newBESIII}, CMD-3~\cite{newCMD3}, KLOE~\cite{newKLOE} and SND~\cite{newSND} experiments in the next 2-4 years, with theoretical improvements also expected for the higher-order QED corrections which are paramount for these measurements (see e.g.~\cite{BaBar:2023xiy}).
+New results of the $e^+e^- \to \pi^+\pi^-$ cross section are expected from the BaBar~\cite{newBaBar}, Belle II~\cite{newBelleII}, BESIII~\cite{newBESIII}, CMD-3~\cite{newCMD3}, KLOE~\cite{newKLOE} and SND~\cite{newSND} experiments in the next 2-4 years, with theoretical improvements also expected for the higher-order QED corrections which are paramount for these measurements (see e.g.~\cite{BaBar:2023xiy,Davier:2023fpl}).
 New full HVP determinations from other lattice QCD collaborations are also expected soon, as well as new dispersive determinations of the HVP incorporating new $e^+e^- \to$ hadrons cross section data.
-In addition, a direct experimental measurement of $a_\mu^{\rm \mysmall HVP}$, has been proposed and is in preparation by the MUonE experiment~\cite{CarloniCalame:2015obs,Abbiendi:2016xup,Abbiendi:2677471,Banerjee:2020tdt,Masiero:2020vxk}.
+In addition, a direct experimental measurement of $a_\mu^{\rm \mysmall HVP}$, has been proposed and is in preparation by the MUonE experiment~\cite{CarloniCalame:2015obs,Abbiendi:2016xup,Abbiendi:2677471,Banerjee:2020tdt,Masiero:2020vxk}.\footnote{Several efforts have also attempted new determinations of $a_\mu^{\rm \mysmall HVP}$ from hadronic $\tau$-decay data (see e.g.~\cite{Masjuan:2023qsp,Davier:2023fpl}), although the level to which the required isospin breaking corrections are understood is still under question~\cite{Aoyama:2020ynm}.}

-This letter adds to this catalogue of probes other observables that are sensitive to HVP effects and, therefore, be used as additional indirect tools to scrutinize the differences in $a_\mu^{\rm \mysmall HVP}$.
+This letter adds to this catalogue of probes other observables that are sensitive to HVP effects and, therefore, can be used as additional indirect tools to scrutinize the differences in $a_\mu^{\rm \mysmall HVP}$.
 The new data from CMD-3 are used to perform numerical analyses and provide analytical expressions relating the HVP contributions of other observables to $a_\mu^{\rm \mysmall HVP}$.
 The current and future implications of the CMD-3 data (and, by data-based proxy, the increase of $(a_\mu^{\rm \mysmall HVP})^{\rm \mysmall BMW}_{\rm \mysmall Lattice}$ compared to dispersive estimates) are assessed and quantified for the electron, muon and tau $g 2$, the running of the QED coupling constant ($\alpha$), the low-energy weak mixing angle ($\sin^2\theta_W(0)$) and the Muonium hyperfine splitting (HFS).
 The conclusions drawn focus upon how new, precise experimental measurements of these observables could be sensitive to the differences observed due to the CMD-3 data in $a_\mu^{\rm \mysmall HVP}$ and, therefore, provide additional robust tests of the current tensions.